ExterFramework/exter-tablet/README.md

-# exter Developments - Tablet System - by Sobing4413
+# ExterFramework - Tablet System

 - Hello, first of all thank you for purchasing our script !